anasneji2002/anasneji2002/README.md

 ---

 ## 🔹 About Me
-- 🌱 Currently working as an **AI / Data Engineering Intern at Medius**, building scalable pipelines and integrating LLMs into real-world solutions.
+- 🌱 Previously worked as an **AI / Data Engineering Intern at Medius**, building scalable pipelines and integrating LLMs into real-world solutions.
 - 💼 Previous experience as a **Part-time Software Engineer at Expensya**, working on SaaS features used by 600K+ users.
 - 📊 Hands-on experience in **ETL pipelines, MLOps workflows, and big data processing**.
 - 🔍 Always curious about **Generative AI, topic modeling, and machine learning**.